 This Invention Disclosure Form is the first step in the process of documenting your invention or discovery.
-Disclosure of an invention to the Office of Technology Transfer should take place when something both new and potentially commercially useful has been conceived or developed.
+Disclosure of an invention to the Office of Intellectual Assets should take place when something both new and potentially commercially useful has been conceived or developed.

 Additional information or data may be required at a later date but the completion of the Invention Disclosure Form and the signature of the main contributors will serve to begin the evaluation process.
 We understand that not all the information requested may be immediately or readily available.
-Please complete what portions you can, sign and return to the Office of Technology Transfer, 350 Community Drive, Manhasset, NY, Attn: Lisa Giordano.
+Please complete what portions you can, sign and return to the Office of Intellectual Assets, 125 Community Drive, Manhasset, NY, Attn: Lisa Giordano.

 For step-by-step instructions on filling out the Invention Disclosure Form, please click here.